 The WSSCP has collaborated with a range of organisations to provide practitioners with a suite of resources, tools and training to support work around identifying parental conflict within families and providing intervention to ensure children and young people are living in an environment where parents/caregivers are able to manage conflict appropriately.

-Tools & Resources for Practitioners
+Tools & Resources for Practitioners and Families

 Please be aware that there is an expectation that practitioners who access the resources below, will engage in the evaluation work planned.
 Thank you in advance for supporting the evaluation process to ensure the resources we provide are fit for purpose and support your work with children and families effectively.

 “Healthy Relationships” – This resource is suitable for children, parents and practitioners and provides an easy to understand introduction to what parental conflict can look like and how it can affect children in the family from a child’s perspective.
 This resource is produced to include contact details for Pan Sussex (West Sussex, East Sussex & Brighton & Hove).
 To view the animation click on the link below –

 Relationship App “Between Us” –